 — Tom Sorensen (@tomsorensen) January 6, 2014

-Here is a compilation of the Panthers doing their cheer of "Two Claps And A Ric Flair."
+Here is a clip of the Panthers doing their cheer of "Two Claps And A Ric Flair."

 So will the Panthers continue to howl, "Woooo!" if they keep on winning?